Darionas/rest-countries-api-with-color-theme-switcher/README.md

 ### Useful resources

-- [/*jshint esversion: 8*/](https://groups.google.com/g/dialogflow-essentials-edition-users/c/eDwP7ZV5FyQ) - It's enable async, array functions, template literals in ES8 dialogflow.
+- [jshint esversion: 8](https://groups.google.com/g/dialogflow-essentials-edition-users/c/eDwP7ZV5FyQ) - It's enable async, array functions, template literals in ES8 dialogflow.
 Version esversion can be set by dev.
 - [It is tool which let's generate and implement favicons for all browsers](https://realfavicongenerator.net/) - It helps to generate favicons for all browsers.
 - [Implement service worker, fetch data from REST Countries API](https://stackoverflow.com/questions/30117939/how-to-change-the-colour-of-placeholder-using-javascript#30117998) - It is example how need to fetch data from REST Countries API.
 - [Implement light & dark mode](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) - Here provide guides how to create light & dark mode in different ways.